-- 20.3.1 In accordance with SA GCP 2006 guidelines, the sponsor's insurance company will compensate a participant for medical expenses which may have resulted directly from their participation in a particular clinical trial (either from using the medicine in question or participating in the required procedures). - 20.3.2 These costs must be reasonable and do not include costs for, for example, a loss of income, compensation for pain or emotional suffering.
-This was confirmed in the decision by the Western Cape High Court in the matter of Venter v Roche. - 20.3.3 The sponsor will, however, not have to pay these costs if the injury or harm was caused by: 20.3.3.1 the use of unauthorised medicine or substances during the study; - 20.3.3.2 an injury that results from the participant not following the protocol requirements or the instructions that the study doctor had provided; - 20.3.3.3 an injury that arises from any action or lack of action to deal adequately with a side effect or reaction to the study medication on the part of the participant [This point must be very carefully checked in each case it is unacceptable to impose a burden on participants who may not recognize symptoms or have the ready means to take action]; - 20.3.3.4 an injury that results from any other negligence on the part of the participant. - 20.3.4 It is important to explain to the participant that: - 20.3.4.1 By agreeing to participate in this study, he/she agrees that there is a risk that the study medicine or procedures may cause him/her harm.
+- 20.3.1 In accordance with SA GCP 2020 guidelines, the sponsor's insurance company will pay the medical costs of necessary treatment to restore the participant to his/her previous position, if possible.
+Payment of medical expenses by the insurer is triggered when bodily or other injury is attributable to trial participation.
+In the case of an in utero injury due to the mother's participation, payment for medical expenses proceeds as though the unborn child is a research participant. - 20.3.2 These costs must be reasonable and do not include costs for, for example, a loss of income, compensation for pain or emotional suffering.
+This was confirmed in the decision by the Western Cape High Court in the matter of Venter v Roche. - 20.3.3 The sponsor will, however, not have to pay these costs if the injury or harm was caused by: 20.3.3.1 the use of unauthorised medicine or substances during the study; - 20.3.3.2 an injury that results from the participant not following the protocol requirements or the instructions that the study doctor had provided; - 20.3.3.3 an injury that arises from any action or lack of action to deal adequately with a side effect or reaction to the study medication on the part of the participant [This point must be very carefully checked in each case it is unacceptable to impose a burden on participants who may not recognize symptoms or have the ready means to take action]: - 20.3.3.4 an injury that results from any other negligence on the part of the participant. - 20.3.4 It is important to explain to the participant that: - 20.3.4.1 By agreeing to participate in this study, he/she agrees that there is a risk that the study medicine or procedures may cause him/her harm.
 If it does, the sponsor will reimburse him/her for his/her medical expenses. - 20.3.4.2 The participant may, however, still claim for emotional pain and suffering but if he/she so chooses.
 In this event, he/she will have to prove that the sponsor was negligent and did not take all reasonable and foreseeable steps to prevent the injury or emotional trauma.
-This will be a separate legal matter. - 20.3.5 Guideline 4.11 of the SA GCP 2006 states that the participant will normally be asked to accept that any payment made under the Guidelines will be in full settlement of the claim. - 20.3.6 Insurance taken out for this clinical trial does not replace a clinician's malpractice insurance.
+This will be a separate legal matter. - 20.3.5 Guideline6.2.6 of the SA GCP 2020 states that the sponsor should provide insurance for all trial participants.
+In addition they should indemnify (legal and financial coverage) the investigator.
+Institution against claims arising from the trial, except for claims that arise from professional malpractice and/or negligence. - 20.3.6 Guideline 10.2.5.3 of SA GCP 2020 states that "ordinarily, when payment is made, a participant will be asked to indicate in writing that he/she accepts payment as full settlement of the medical expenses claim.
+However this undertaking does not necessarily rule out legal action on a different basis (10.2.1.7 SA GCP 2020).
+Note: Insurance against trial related bodily injury does not replace a clinicians malpractice insurance. - 20.3.7 Insurance taken out for this clinical trial does not replace a clinician's malpractice insurance.